The above image is 8.5×11″ so you can print it out. PDF is available here.

 So to sum it up: half of trial and error is error.
 You might as well try!

 Finally, this may be the most important part of being a modern or connected teacher.
 You have to know when to disconnect.
 You need to know when to say that your Twitter stream is feeling a bit too overwhelming and that you need to spend more time managing other aspects of your life.
-Whether you move onto lesson planning or just kicking back and watching a movie (or TED Talk), variety is the spice of life.
+Whether you move onto lesson planning or just kicking back and watching a movie, variety is the spice of life.
 It’s also critical to not becoming a modern teacher that is completely burned out by this time next year.

 What other skills do you think a modern teacher must have?
 Add them down in the comments so others can benefit from your expertise!